HuiZeng/BIQA_Toolbox/README.md

 3. Create a new fold ``databases``.
 Download an IQA dataset into ``databases`` and extract the files.
 Currently, four datasets are supported including the LIVE Challenge, LIVE IQA, CSIQ and TID2013.

 4. The 64-bit compiled libSVM are already included in tools.
-If they are not compatible to your devices, please download the [source code](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) and compile it on your own device.
+If they are not compatible to your device, please download the [source code](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) and compile it on your own device.

 5. Run any of the three main functions.